An Airman's Letter to His Mother: Reaction to the letter

 The Times was inundated with over 10,000 requests for copies of the letter in the first few days after publication.
 The letter was subsequently published in a small book, illustrated by Thomas Derrick, by The Times Publishing Company Ltd. (as An Airman's Letter to His Mother) and reprinted three times.
 By the end of the year, over 500,000 copies had been sold.
 King George VI wrote personally to the mother.
-In the United States the book was reprinted 12 times by E.P.
-Dutton & Co.
+In the United States the book was reprinted 12 times by E. P. Dutton & Co.

-Suggestions that the letter was fictitious and a propaganda device eventually led to the identification of Flying Officer Rosewarne with his death notice finally published on 23 December 1940.
+Suggestions that the letter was fictitious and a propaganda device led to the identification of Flying Officer Rosewarne with his death notice finally published on 23 December 1940.
 A portrait of Flying Officer Rosewarne (painted from his mother's photographs) by Frank O. Salisbury was unveiled on 18 September 1941 and although his mother attended, she wished to remain anonymous desiring to be known only as "the mother of the young unknown warrior."

 Rosewarne's letter continues to inspire and his letter features in the RAF's publication Leadership.
-His portrait is displayed at Brentwood School and a copy at Cranwell.
+His portrait is displayed at Brentwood School and a copy at RAF Cranwell.

-The following pictures of Rosewarne come from his Commanding Officer Group Captain C. H. Keith's personal copy of the published book and are published here for the first time.
+The following pictures of Rosewarne come from his Commanding Officer Group Captain C. H. Keith's personal copy of the published book.